AnasOnGit/ModalJs/README.md

 ```

 # Create Multiple Modal
-You can easily create multiple modal by adding same data-modal attribute to modal and button.
+You can easily create multiple modals by adding the same data-modal attribute to modal and button.

 Modal 1